KarlHlmgrn/crypto-oled/README.md

 # crypto-oled
-A lightweight interactive ethereum price graph for Steelseries Apex Pro/7 OLED display
+A lightweight interactive crypto price graph for Steelseries Apex Pro/7/5 (TKL) OLED display

 # Features
 ```
+Change currency (F19)
-Cycle between different data (F20)
+Cycle between different price and time (F20)
 Move cursor left (F21)
 Move cursor right (F22)
 Set time to compare to, will display the change in percent (F23)
-Get basic information, will only show if cursor is all the way to the right or left.
+Cycle between different basic info, will only show if cursor is all the way to the right or left.
 (F24)
 Easy time zone configuration.
+Support for over 8000+ coins from 400+ exchanges.
+Cycle between different configured coins on the fly.
 ```

 # Usage
 ```
 python crypto-graphing.py
-Use macros or meta-bindings in Steelseries Engine to set different keys to (F20, F21, F22, F23 and F24) to use all the available features.
+Use macros or meta-bindings in Steelseries Engine to set different keys to (F19, F20, F21, F22, F23 and F24) to use all the available features.
-Set your time zone of choice in the config file.
-(It does not account for DST)
+Set your time zone of choice in the config file or just set it to local, it's that simple!
 ```

 # Dependencies